EagleDangar/BlackFriday-prediction/README.md

 # BlackFriday-prediction
-Predict estimate money that which particular customer group will spend by analyzing their purchase history.
+Predict estimate purchase amount that particular customer will spend by analyzing the black friday purchase hostory data.